Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Performance Evaluation

 \section{Performance Evaluation}

-Leaf segmentation is to detect the correct number of leaves in a test image.
-Leaf alignment is to correctly estimate two tips of all individual leaves.
-And leaf tracking is to keep the leaf ID consistent over the video.
-In order to quantitatively evaluate the performance of joint leaf segmentation, alignment, and tracking, we need to provide the groundtruth of the number of leaves in each frame, the two tips of all leaves, and the leaf IDs for all leaves in the video.
+Leaf segmentation is to segment each leaf from the image.
+Leaf alignment is to correctly estimate two tips of each leaf.
+Leaf tracking is to keep the leaf ID consistent over the video.
+In order to quantitatively evaluate the performance of joint multi-leaf SAT, we need to provide the ground truth of the pixel-level leaf segments in each frame, the two tips of each leaf, and the leaf IDs for all leaves in the video.